-If it was one thing I despised about public school, it was sitting in the car, with a group of people droning on the radio about nonsense.
+If there was one thing I despised about public school, it was sitting in the car, with a group of people droning on the radio about nonsense.
 And they weren’t even funny.
 It made the commute even longer and more unbearable.
 I never in a million years thought I’d be into podcasts.

 This was my biggest turn-off from podcasts.
 Why listen to people talk about their breakfast when I had my favorite band?
 Yet everyone around me kept raving about them.
 I decided to put one on for each car trip I took this week.